-First, the drive itself will have the capacitance to absorb some amount of this energy for a small amount of time.
-This is typically the case when overhauling loads are not present and a fast deceleration is not required.
+First, the drive itself can absorb some of this energy for a small amount of time.
+This is typical when overhauling loads aren’t present and a fast deceleration is not required.
 If the energy generated is too great for the drive alone, then a braking resistor can be introduced.
 The braking resistor will dissipate the excess energy by converting it to heat across a resistor element.

 What should be considered when selecting a braking resistor?

 Two main factors in selecting a braking resistor are minimum resistance value and power dissipation capacity.

 VFDs that use a brake resistor will also have a “chopper circuit” or brake transistor.
 When the DC bus voltage gets too high, the brake transistor shunts current from the DC bus across the brake resistor.
 This brake transistor circuitry has current limitations.
 Therefore the VFD manufacturer will often list a maximum current value and duty cycle.

 Since V=IR, if the voltage is constant then a smaller resistance will lead to a larger current.
 For example, say the max voltage is KEB’s over-voltage level of 840VDC.
 A user can then calculate the minimum resistance to keep the current value below the braking transistor’s max rating.
 The minimum resistance value doesn’t affect the operation of the resistor or its ability to dissipate power.